Spending money to save money seems like a bit of a contradiction, but it makes sense when buying a slow cooker.

 And what's even better, you don't need to spend a fortune to get in on the slow-cooking goodness.
-Even cheap models can do the trick if you buy the right one.
+If you shop smart, you can pick up a quality slow cooker for less than a pineapple.

 How much should you spend on a slow cooker?